 Compare both the data sets with joining based on the place key, to understand the stores and its foot traffic frequency.
 Based on that we are going to classify out targeted retail stores by their categories such as the Clothing (“359” POI’s) and Groceries (‘150’ POI’s) from the places dataset and map it with the patterns dataset to find out the busiest and the highest number of stores across different Boston neighborhoods.
 We also can use the NAICS code to classify , mainly using the first two digits using the census gov manual , in this case ‘44’ and ‘45’ for the Retail Industry as given by the government.
 Additionally, we can understand the time of the visit in each month and find the peak months of consumptions, find the factors influencing this peak and low.
 We can also understand how much time a consumer is spending at the store and the factors influencing the same.
 Further, it’s interesting to analyze the factors affecting the number of revisits and for which stores this is common.
 This could be very important for any kind of business to increase the foot fall/revists to get the customers hooked to the services and products offered.
 We will be able to stratify into the top retailers and top grocery stores by the number of visitors in those areas and do a competitor analysis to understand the customer preference and recommend the business to give the demanding product mix and their preferences in that area to boost their sales and be the best in that area.
 To deep dive into other factors as well such as distance travelled from home to store and find out why the customers chose to travel that distance instead of going to nearby neighborhood stores and convert the distance_from_home column from meters to miles and find out how much they are willing to travel to those particular clothing and grocery stores despite other economic and geo-political factors and plot a map using longitude and latitude columns and understand the distribution of those store branches across the popular ‘cbg’ groups and give recommendations to open or close the stores basing on the insights received.

+Very Good.

 Challenges: